isgo-golgo13/go-grpc-graphql/README.md

 ### Compiling the microservice {account, order, order_catalog}.proto files

-#### For the account service, change into the services/account directory where the account.proto file is
+For the account service, change into the services/account directory where the account.proto file is and run:
 `protoc --proto_path=./account --go_out=./account/pb ./account/account.proto`